jaeyoungchoilab/Topsicle/README.md

                         optional, to get telomere of a specific read
 ```

-Example **mean window change plot** of one read in chromosome 1:
+Example **mean window change plot** of a sequencing read:

 ![Mean window](Topsicle_demo/result_justone/plot_4_1.png)

 ### 2.1.3 Explanation of output
-Output a .csv file containing read ID and telomere length of each read for all the reads in that inputDir which passed basic filtering (>9kbp).
+Topsicle will output a .csv file containing read ID and telomere length of all reads in the inputDir that passed filtering.

-The script can be run from the command line as below, as an example of using all flags, which will output:
+#### Quick summary
+Main outputs of interest.
-- a [.csv file](Topsicle_demo/telolengths_all.csv) with file number, IDs of reads in that file, and telomere length (default, always output this)
+- [$output.csv file](Topsicle_demo/telolengths_all.csv): Output file with file number, IDs of reads in that file, and telomere length (default, always output this)
-- a [.fastq file](/kuhpc/work/jychoi/l233n428/Topsicle/Topsicle_demo/result_justone/Col-0-6909_GWHBDNP00000001.1_nano_right.fastq_trc_over_0.4.fastq), which is subset of initial dataset with reads that is likely to contain telomere because of their TRC is more than 0.4, or whatever value that user specified (ones with the abundance of telomere pattern at the first 1000 bp is more than 40% of the read or whatever value)
+- [$output.fastq file](Topsicle_demo/result_justone/Col-0-6909_GWHBDNP00000001.1_nano_right.fastq_trc_over_0.4.fastq): Reads that passed TRC threshold

-Some additional output, based on flags:
+Additional possible outputs based on flags:
-- [plots](Topsicle_demo/result_justone/plot_4_1.png) of mean window changes and boundary points for each read tail, either start or end tail or both (flag **--plot**).
+- [plots](Topsicle_demo/result_justone/plot_4_1.png): Plot showing telomere repeat mean count by window and the telomere-subtelomere boundary point for each read (flag **--plot**).
-- a [.csv file](Topsicle_demo/result_justone/rawcount_4_1.csv) of rawcount to know what specific patterns contribute to the mean window changes (flag **--rawcountpattern**)
+- [$rawcount.csv file](Topsicle_demo/result_justone/rawcount_4_1.csv): Raw count output used for calculating the sliding window and mean telomere repeat count (flag **--rawcountpattern**)

+#### Detailed summary
 Example output: [telolengths_all.csv](Topsicle_demo/telolengths_all.csv)

-This is the most important output of this program, and it will be updated in real time while Topsicle is running.
+Main output of Topsicle and updates in real time while Topsicle is running.
-- file_number: name of the input file (if supple direct one file) or files in the directory (if supply a directory with files)
+- file_number: name of the input file(s) in the directory
 - phrase: k-mer value.
 By default, if the telomere pattern is 6-bp long, Topsicle will find 4-mer patterns (phrase = 4)
 - trc: Telomere repeat count value of that read, which seperate between reads with and without telomere (see the publication).
 Higher trc value, more confident the algorithm can be in the identified telomere length, but this value is just for reference and prediction of optimized TRC value.
 - readID: ID of read has telomere